Specialist traditional lime putty repointing - Oxfordshire (Fully certified).

 Lime putty (commonly referred to as non-hydraulic lime or fat lime) is a product used exclusively on older properties.
-It is the mortar which was originally used in period property construction and its roots can be traced back to Roman and Egyptian times.
+It's origin can be traced back as far as Roman and Egyptian times.

 Before (Pury End, Northamptonshire).

 When you know the right tools, procedures and mortars there's no telling what can be achieved.

 For further information on this, please go to:

 Please see the photos below for examples of what this looks like when mixed with a good sand.

 The best putty to use is one which has been matured for years.

 - Non-hydraulic lime is compatible with weak and weathered stone

 - If your building is old and is prone to movement because it sits on insubstantial foundations then lime putty is ideal because it is argued to be the most flexible mortar and many believe it copes better with settlement

 - When it is important that mortar and not the stonework becomes the sacrificial element in the building.